Italian president mulls new technocrat government - sources

 He said a technocrat premier would just be a "fig leaf" to cover the responsibilities of the traditional parties.

-The stalemate has caused alarm among Italy's European partners because of concern that instability could reignite the financial crisis that brought the euro zone to the brink of collapse before former EU commissioner Mario Monti formed a government of technocrats in November 2011.

-Napolitano is charged with finding a way out of the impasse but does not begin formal consultations until after March 15, when parliament will be convened, for constitutional reasons.
+Napolitano is charged with finding a way out of the impasse but does not begin formal consultations until around March 15 for constitutional reasons, which encourages both speculation and manoeuvring by politicians in the limbo before then.

-Politicians have used the limbo period between last week's vote and the talks with Napolitano for both speculation and manoeuvring.

-Napolitano encouraged political forces to use the time more constructively on Tuesday, noting in a statement that they had "ample time for a fruitful preparatory phase for the head of state's consultations for the formation of a government".

-With no party able to control the upper house, the options for putting together a government depend on an agreement between at least two of the three main rival forces in parliament - Bersani's centre-left, the centre-right bloc led by Silvio Berlusconi and the anti-establishment 5-Star Movement.
+With no party able to control the upper house, the options for forming a government depend on an agreement between at least two of the three main rival forces in parliament, Bersani's centre-left, the centre-right bloc led by Silvio Berlusconi and the anti-establishment 5-Star Movement.

-Grillo has expressed repeated hostility to overtures from Bersani and appears unlikely to support a government led by him.
+Grillo has expressed repeated hostility to overtures from Bersani and is considered unlikely to support a government led by him.

 On Monday, Vito Crimi, newly appointed leader of the 5-Star Movement in the Senate, said his group would not give a confidence vote to any government led by one of the main parties but could back an administration "alternative to the party system".